 Minecraft For Windows Incompatible with Launcher

 When you’re all geared up and ready to go exploring in Minecraft, the last thing you want to do is run into an error message that prevents you from starting the game.
 The “Minecraft for Windows incompatible with launcher” problem is one such message that players may see.

+There are a few potential causes and solutions to the “Minecraft for Windows incompatible with launcher” problem.
 So that you may get back to playing as quickly as possible, below is a thorough explanation of how to resolve this mistake.

-The players should try these solutions in the order given.
+Minecraft For Windows Incompatible with Launcher